lunaextraordinaire/PRSES-Application/README.md

 # PRSES-Application
-Application is container of 2 Sub-Applications – PR Approval App &amp; SES Approval App.
+Application is a container of 2 Sub-Applications – PR Approval App &amp; SES Approval App.

 It will show the apps for which user is authorized to use the app.
 PR Approval App  - In Purchase Request (PR) app, user can see the details of particular PR.
 User can also see all the items associated with PR and File Note attached with the PR